Riccorl/transformers-ner/README.md

 - `language_model_name`: a language model name/path from HuggingFace transformers library
 - `model_name`: the name of the experiment
-- `output_layer`: from `transformer-embedder`, what kind of output the transformers should give
+- `layer_pooling_strategy`: from `transformers-embedder`, what kind of output the transformers should give
-- `subtoken_pooling`: from `transformer-embedder`, what kind of pooling to perform to get back words from sub-tokens
+- `return_words`: from `transformers-embedder`, whether to perform sub-word pooling to get back words

 There are other experiment related parameters in the files in `conf` directory.